Muhammad-Usman-DS/Student-Performance-ETL-Analytics/README.md

 ---

 ## Data Transformation
-After validation, the relational data is transformed into an aggregated, analytics-ready dataset:
+After validation, the relational data is transformed into an aggregated, analytics ready dataset:
 - Multiple tables are joined
 - Invalid rows are removed based on quality rules
 - Intermediate features are computed where required